 You must have an environmental permit if you operate a regulated facility in England or Wales.

-You can apply online for the following on the Gov.UK website.
+You can apply on the Gov.UK website.

 What is a regulated facility?